OpenKH/OpenKh/OpenKh.Tools.ModsManager.Avalonia/README.md

-# OpenKH Mod Manager for Avalonia
+# OpenKH Mod Manager

-This project is the cross-platform replacement for the WPF Mod Manager and is the version packaged in new OpenKH releases.
+This is the official cross-platform OpenKH Mod Manager for Windows, Linux, and Steam Deck.
+Its interface uses Avalonia so the same application can run natively on every supported platform.

 ## Current functionality